-Who is giving the agency direction and is it being given to the agency directly or is it getting “translated” like a game of telephone from the VP or director, to the manager to the coordinator to the agency?
-YEARS of doing this has proven to me that this more often than not at the crux of “bad ads”.
+Who is giving the agency direction, and is it being given to the agency directly or is it getting “translated” like a game of telephone from the VP or director to the manager to the coordinator to the agency?
+YEARS of doing this have proven to me that this more often than not at the crux of “bad ads”.
 Again…air quotes.

 I recognize that as the marketing leader on your team, you may not always have the time to be involved in the development of creative briefs.
 After all, isn’t that why you have an advertising manager?

 Another question in the same vein is about approvals.
 Who is approving the creative?
 Is it the person responsible for giving the direction to the agency or are you constantly surprising your agency with someone else’s opinion?